Campbell Harvey: Survey work in finance

 Harvey is the founding director of the Duke University/CFO Magazine Global Business Outlook Survey.
 In work with John Graham, he linked the theory and practice of finance.
 That is, many research papers make assumptions about how managers behave.
 Harvey's research asks the managers directly about these assumptions.
 The survey has been conducted every quarter since 1996 and has generated numerous research papers, including a paper published in the Journal of Financial Economics in 2001.
 His paper with John Graham and Shiva Rajgopal in the Journal of Accounting and Economics in 2005 shows that 78% of Chief Financial Officers admit to destroying value by trying to hit quarterly earnings targets.

-Risk management
+Risk measurement and risk management

-Harvey has been a strong proponent of modifying the view of risk.
+Harvey has been a strong proponent of modifying the conventional view of risk.
 Much risk modeling focuses on volatility or standard deviation.
 In his 2000 paper in the Journal of Finance with Siddique, Harvey presents a two-part argument in favor of incorporating skewness.
 First, asset returns are not normally distributed.
 Second, investors like positive skew (big profits) and dislike negative skew (big losses); Harvey argues these preferences need to be taken into account in both portfolio management and risk management.
 Harvey also asserts estimates are imprecise and this uncertainty needs to be taken into account when making investment decisions.